 Odor issues: Open-air storage can lead to unpleasant smells and attract flies, impacting employees, livestock, and any customers or guests who may visit your farm.

-Concrete pits are outdoor, open lagoons and are similar to earthen pits but are more structured, using concrete to hold the liquid manure until it can be pumped out.
+Sub Concrete Lined Lagoons are outdoor, open lagoons and are similar to earthen pits but are more structured, using concrete to hold the liquid manure until it can be pumped out.
 Often located near barns and below the surface, they’re a great option for confined livestock operations that need integrated manure management systems.

 Durable: With proper maintenance, these concrete structures can last decades, making it a solid investment and long-term manure storage solution for your farm.